pydata/xarray/doc/contributing.rst

   Guide <http://pandas.pydata.org/pandas-docs/stable/contributing.html>`_.

 We welcome your skills and enthusiasm at the xarray project!.
-There are numerous opportunities to contribute, beyond just programming, as you can see below.
+There are numerous opportunities to contribute beyond just writing code.
-All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.
+All contributions, including bug reports, bug fixes, documentation improvements, enhancement suggestions, and other ideas are welcome.

-If you have any questions on the process or how to fix something feel free to ask on `Discord <https://discord.com/invite/wEKPCt4PDu>`_ or on `GitHub Discussions <https://github.com/pydata/xarray/discussions>`_ or on our `mailing list <https://groups.google.com/g/xarray>`_.
+If you have any questions on the process or how to fix something feel free to ask us!
+The recommended place to ask a question is  on `GitHub Discussions <https://github.com/pydata/xarray/discussions>`_ , but we also have a `Discord <https://discord.com/invite/wEKPCt4PDu>`_ and a `mailing list <https://groups.google.com/g/xarray>`_.
+There is also a `"python-xarray" tag on Stack Overflow <https://stackoverflow.com/questions/tagged/python-xarray>`_ which we monitor for questions.

 We also have a biweekly community call, details of which are announced on the `Developers meeting <https://docs.xarray.dev/en/stable/developers-meeting.html>`_.
-You are very welcome to join.
+You are very welcome to join!
+Though we would love to hear from you, there is no expectation to contribute during the meeting either - you are always welcome to just sit in and listen.

 Where to start?
 ===============